mammasmias/ARTn-Plugin/README.md

 - Verify the parameter NAME :ok:

-- Add the output filename custom :ok:
+- Add the output filename custom

 - `nperp` parameter it is deactivated when you it converge on the saddle point.
 Should be Activated when the system return in Basin. :ok: